Bringing Answers Closer to the Surface

 Deciphering User Claims & Actions

-Next, we assessed how effectively existing content communicated the necessary information through guerilla usability testing.
+Next, we assessed how effectively existing content communicated the necessary information through guerrilla usability testing.
 We showed participants different versions of phone-to-vehicle pairing instructions, observed their actions, and gathered their feedback.

 Based on the assessment, we found that though users claimed to prefer video tutorials or images, a majority of the participants did not choose to use visuals in reality.
 This showed that the higher effort required to produce high quality video or image tutorials were not the leanest viable solution for us to pursue.